AsahiLinux/docs/Glossary.md

 * **kmutil** macOS Kernel Management utility for managing kernel extensions (kexts).
 Used to boot alternative kernels i.e. m1n1

 ### L
-* **LLB**: Low Level Bootloader.
-The first-stage iBoot located in NOR, loaded by the SecureROM, and also called iBoot1.
-It chainloads the second-stage iBoot on the OS Preboot partition.
+* **LLB**: Low Level Bootloader, an older name for iBoot1 inherited from iOS platforms.

 ### M
 * **Mux**: Multiplexer, a device that can connect one of several things to a single connection, such as switching one set of pins between USB, UART, and SWD modes.